 1) Hold some people accountable for Afghanistan.
 We were lied to about so many things for so long.
 There needs to be a formal investigation.

 2) End the “woke” policies that are infecting and affecting our military.
-Making the Army (and the country) more racist towards one group of people isn’t going to make them less racist against another.
+Making the Army (and the country) more racist toward one group of people isn’t going to make them less racist against another.
 Contrary to “Anti-racism,” the solution to current discrimination is not future discrimination.
 That only ensures discrimination endures in perpetuity.
 Instead, return to merit and stop the quota system masquerading as “goals” or “targets.”
 Get rid of toxic leaders, regardless of whom their parents are or what their demographic is.
 “Favor this group of people, over that group of people,” because, you know, that’s actually kind of racist.

 3) Stop the vaccine madness.
 Like a good Soldier, I got the vaccine.
 And like so many others, I got COVID anyway.
 Maybe instead of offering waivers for high school diplomas, you should offer waivers for the controversial and ineffective COVID-19 vaccine.
 You know, don’t waive the thing people actually should have in order to serve effectively in the military, and do waive the thing they don’t need, that doesn’t work, and is causing literally tens of thousands of people to not join or not stay in.
 It’s time to admit defeat on COVID.
 You know, like we did in Afghanistan.